Salesforce Certifications Guide – All Certification Tracks – Winter '26

 25%

-This domain evaluates your ability to configure foundational Marketing Cloud infrastructure, including business unit architecture, user roles, and permission structures.
-You'll demonstrate knowledge of account hierarchy, access controls, and system configuration aligned with organizational requirements.
+This domain evaluates your proficiency in configuring foundational Marketing Cloud infrastructure including business units, user roles, permissions, and system initialization.
+You'll demonstrate knowledge of account structure, security settings, and organizational configurations that enable effective marketing operations.

 2. Subscriber and Data